Okay, I iron my jeans. So sue me.

 “Like I’m going to yuk.”

-Julian’s head whipped around.
+Julian’s head whipped around in alarm.
 “Need me to pull over?”

 “Mm’kay…” After strapping herself in, she nestled against Frankie’s shoulder and closed her eyes.
 Lulled by the hum of the engine, she was soon snoring softly.

-“Oh, um… left.”
-She sighed.
+“Um… left.”
+Frankie expelled a breath.
 “I think.”
-Frankie seemed deflated all of a sudden, as if everything that happened tonight was finally catching up to her and now exacting its physical and emotional toll.
+She seemed deflated all of a sudden, as if everything that happened tonight was finally catching up to her and now exacting its physical and emotional toll.
 “I’m still learning my way around.
 Palmer’s the cross street?”

 “Is that a question?”